-However, if you think you’ll change providers (like maybe you are with EE, but switch the SIM cards around to take advantage of o2 Priority Moments – get a FREE SIM from here) then going for an unlocked phone will be a route you need to take.
+However, if you think you’ll change providers (like maybe you are with EE, but switch the SIM cards around to take advantage of o2 Priority Moments (get an O2 sim card here) then going for an unlocked phone will be a route you need to take.
 Keep in mind that unlocked phones are usually more expensive though as you’re obviously able to do more with them.

 What if it breaks down?